bpfefferle/bearded-dragon-owners/_posts/2021-04-20-why-your-bearded-dragon-isn't-basking.md

 ## #1.
 Incorrect Basking Temperature

 A Bearded Dragon's basking spot should range from 95F to 110F.
-If your Bearded Dragon's basking spot is too cold, then the reptile will have no reasons to use the basking spot.
+If your Bearded Dragon's basking spot is too cold, then the reptile will have no reason to use the basking spot.
 In addition, if the basking spot is too hot, then your Bearded Dragon may be uncomfortable with laying on the basking spot.
 Overall, be sure to double-check that your Bearded Dragon's basking spot is in the ideal range.